-This service operation is used by a UAE Server to notify a previously subscribed UASS either on the C2 communication mode selected by a UAS (i.e. pair of UAV and UAV-C) or when C2 communication mode switching is carried out.
+This service operation is used by a UAE Server to notify a previously subscribed UASS either on C2 operation mode management completion, on the C2 communication mode selected by a UAS (i.e. pair of UAV and UAV-C) or when C2 communication mode switching is carried out.
 For the latter, the UASS may then confirm the targeted C2 communication mode switching or not.
 See also clause 7.4 of 3GPP°TS°23.255 [6].

 The following procedures are supported by the "UAE_C2OperationModeManagement_Notify" service operation: